I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nf-mrx---rxfillandinstallfastiodispatch.md

 ## -remarks
 <p>The <b>__RxFillAndInstallFastIoDispatch</b> routine is implemented differently for monolithic and non-monolithic drivers network mini-redirector. </p>

 <p>For non-monolithic network mini-redirector drivers, such as the Microsoft SMB redirector that links to rdbss.sys dynamically, <b>__RxFillAndInstallFastIoDispatch</b> is a convenience routine that copies the normal dispatch I/O vector table routines to the fast I/O dispatch vector table.
-This routine would normally be used by a non-monolithic network mini-redirector to fill out the fast I/O dispatch table before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554693">RxRegisterMiniRdr</a>.
-This routine uses the minimum of the <i>FastIoDispatchSize</i> parameter and the size of the FAST_IO_DISPATCH structure defined in ntifs.h to determine the number of bytes to copy.</p>

-<p>For monolithic network mini-redirectors built by developers, the <b>__RxFillAndInstallFastIoDispatch</b> routine does nothing.</p>

-<p>The <b>__RxFillAndInstallFastIoDispatch</b> routine is implemented differently for monolithic and non-monolithic drivers network mini-redirector. </p>

-<p>For non-monolithic network mini-redirector drivers, such as the Microsoft SMB redirector that links to rdbss.sys dynamically, <b>__RxFillAndInstallFastIoDispatch</b> is a convenience routine that copies the normal dispatch I/O vector table routines to the fast I/O dispatch vector table.
-This routine would normally be used by a non-monolithic network mini-redirector to fill out the fast I/O dispatch table before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff554693">RxRegisterMiniRdr</a>.
+This routine would normally be used by a non-monolithic network mini-redirector to fill out the fast I/O dispatch table before calling <a href="..\mrx\nf-mrx-rxregisterminirdr.md">RxRegisterMiniRdr</a>.
 This routine uses the minimum of the <i>FastIoDispatchSize</i> parameter and the size of the FAST_IO_DISPATCH structure defined in ntifs.h to determine the number of bytes to copy.</p>

 <p>For monolithic network mini-redirectors built by developers, the <b>__RxFillAndInstallFastIoDispatch</b> routine does nothing.</p>